alex-barylski/LegacyMVC/README.md

 ## History/Reasoning

-Sometime around 2004/2005 I started to actively engage community members at http://devnetwork.net - the majority of discussions which I contributed were mostly architecture and design related.
+Sometime around 2004/2005 I started to engage community members at http://devnetwork.net - the majority of discussions which I contributed were mostly architecture and design related.
 There was a community movement to build a web-centric MVC framework based on the knowledge and experience of some of the key community members.